 - 10.5.6 Adjunct Professional Duties.
 Unit members (including part-time unit members) are required to perform necessary professional adjunct duties. - 10.5.6.1 Unit members who are assigned to the classroom are required to do adjunct duties that include but are not limited to lesson planning, program development, instructional material preparation, paper grading, parent conferences and communications, and student advisement.
 These duties also include providing instruction, supervision, and direction for aides assigned to the teacher during direct teaching periods.
-(Education Code 54482) - 10.5.6.1.1 Bargaining unit members shall communicate with parents and administration, in a timely fashion, in person, via telephone, e-mail and/or voice mail. - 10.5.6.2 Unit members who are not assigned to the classroom are required to do adjunct duties that are particular to their assignment.
+(Education Code 54482) - 10.5.6.1.1 Bargaining unit members shall communicate with parents and administration, in a timely fashion, in person, via telephone, via District provided messaging platform, e-mail and/or voice mail. - 10.5.6.1.2 Bargaining unit members will update their District provided learning management system gradebook every three (3) weeks to report student progress. - 10.5.6.1.3 Bargaining unit members will maintain their courses in the District provided learning management system for students to access classroom materials. - 10.5.6.1.4 Bargaining unit members will record daily student attendance in the student information system. - 10.5.6.2 Unit members who are not assigned to the classroom are required to do adjunct duties that are particular to their assignment.
 These duties include but are not limited to instruction, pupil supervision, pupil/parent advisement, due process hearings, pupil support, career guidance, recognition program, parent contacts and conferences with parents and/or teachers.
 In addition to graduation and back to school night, counselors are required to attend up to four additional events outside their professional day per school year.
 These duties shall be calendared by site administration three weeks before the event or at a time mutually agreed upon by counselor and site administration. - 10.5.6.3 Non-Classroom Duties.
 Unit members (including part-time unit members) are required to attend school-wide staff meetings, department meetings, staff development/collaboration, one back-to-school, report card, or open house night.
-Unit members (including part-time unit members) may be required to attend professional growth activities, staff development meetings, and to participate in necessary pupil supervision or work assignments. - 10.5.6.3.1 Based on input from the site leadership team, a school may have one additional voluntary back-to-school, report card or open house night. - 10.5.6.3.2 Unit members at continuation schools, Community Day may be required to attend up to two back-to-school, report card or open house nights. - 10.5.6.4 Staff Meetings.
+Unit members (including part-time unit members) may be required to attend professional growth activities, staff development meetings, and to participate in necessary pupil supervision or work assignments.

+- 10.5.6.3.1 Based on input from the site leadership team, a school may have one additional voluntary back-to-school, report card or open house night. - 10.5.6.4 Staff Meetings.
 There shall be one school wide staff meeting per month not to exceed one and one-half (11⁄2) hours in length that will include all bargaining unit members.
 The school wide staff meeting that occurs on the non-instructional day prior to the start of school is not included in the one per month count.
 When a majority of staff agrees, the staff meetings may occur after school.
 When period-by-period meetings are called by the administration in lieu of a staff meeting, the unit member has the option of attending the meeting during his/her preparation period or attending an identical meeting held before or after school on the same day.
-On shortened pupil days, the staff is required to attend seven and one-quarter (71⁄4) hours.
+On shortened pupil days, the staff is required to attend seven and one-quarter (71⁄2) hours.
 School meetings on these days shall be designated as follows:

-One Week - School-Wide Staff Meeting
+One Week - Schoolwide Staff Meeting